-This document specifies the requirements for 132kV network design.
+This document specifies the detailed requirements for 66kV and 33kV network design.

 Main Changes

 A number of definitions have been added and some exiting definitions have been renamed or modified to provide additional clarity.

 System Frequency Integrity requirements are now based on the magnitude of the Normal Infeed Loss Risk, as defined in the National Electricity Transmission System (NETS) Security and Quality of Supply Standard (SQSS).